AVEVA/sample-connect-write_from_databricks_notebook/README.md

 You can then create the secret scope with one of two options.

-1. Use the Databricks CLI
+1. **Use the Databricks CLI**
-  - Use the workspace terminal or command prompt.
-You can follow [Create a secret](https://docs.databricks.com/aws/en/security/secrets#create-a-secret) Create two secrets within that secret scope called `cdsclientid` and `cdsclientsecret` containing the client id and secret generated from CONNECT data services.
+by following [Create a secret](https://docs.databricks.com/aws/en/security/secrets#create-a-secret).
+Create two secrets within that secret scope called `cdsclientid` and `cdsclientsecret` containing the client id and secret generated from CONNECT data services.

-2. Create a secret scope using the Databricks SDK for Python
-  - If using this option, you can use the sample code included to create the secret scope and secrets.
+2. **Create a secret scope using the Databricks SDK for Python** using the included sample code to create the secret scope and secrets.

-  - ___Note: this option requires temporarily entering your client credentials into the notebook as plain text.
-It's recommended to delete these credentials after the block is run.___
+_Note: Option 2 requires temporarily entering your client credentials into the notebook as plain text.
+It's recommended to delete these credentials after the block is run._

 ### Running the notebook